Lorenzo Rossetti

-Lorenzo Rossetti (born 1 July 1980 in Melzo) is an Italian footballer who currently plays as a midfielder for Ravenna.
+Lorenzo Rossetti (born 1 July 1980) is an Italian former footballer who played as a midfielder.

 Football career

-Rossetti started his career at A.C.
-Milan.
+Rossetti started his career at AC Milan.
 After graduating from the youth team, he was loaned to Serie C1 clubs.
 In summer 2003, he was signed by Genoa in co-ownership deal, but he was loaned to Como immediately.

 In the next season, he was bought by Cesena.
 He then played for Triestina and Ravenna since January 2008.

 He signed a contract with Ravenna until 2010.